CopterExpress/clover/docs/en/gcs_bridge.md

 ![QGroundControl](../assets/qground.png)

 You can monitor, control, calibrate and configure the flight controller of the quadcopter using QGroundControl via Wi-Fi.
-This requires [connecting to Wi-Fi](wifi.md) of the `CLEVER-xxxx` network.
+This requires [connecting to Wi-Fi](wifi.md) of the `Clover-xxxx` network.

-After that, in the Clever launch-file `/home/pi/catkin_ws/src/clever/clever/launch/clever.launch`, choose one of the preconfigured bridge modes.
+After that, in the Clover launch-file `/home/pi/catkin_ws/src/clever/clever/launch/clever.launch`, choose one of the preconfigured bridge modes.

 After editing the launch-file, restart the clever service: